-Idea Collaborator is the way to get your ideas for improving OMTI products, like RB8 and RB Web, implemented in future versions.
-It replaces our existing feedback system with an online forum where everyone who uses the same products as you do can post suggestions and vote for those they would like to see in an upcoming version.
+Idea Collaborator is the way to get your ideas for improving OMTI products implemented in future versions.
+It is an online forum where everyone who uses the same products as you do can post suggestions and vote for those they would like to see in an upcoming version.

 Ideas that are most popular with our clients will be priorities for our development team.
-You no longer have to wonder if we are paying attention to your idea, and we no longer have to wonder if a requested feature is useful to enough users to be worth the time, effort and expense of developing it.
+You don’t have to wonder if we are paying attention to your idea, and we don’t have to wonder if a requested feature is useful to enough users to be worth the time, effort and expense of developing it.

 Idea Collaborator is available to our clients through our portal site.
 Sign in with your user name and password, post a request and vote on existing feature requests you’d like to use too.
 The more votes an individual feature gets, the more likely you will see it in our products.